-П You pay Hospice care High Option Standard Option Hospice is a coordinated program of maintenance and supportive care for the terminally ill provided by a medically supervised team under the direction of a Plan- approved independent hospice administration.
-PPO: 10% of the Plan allowance and all charges in excess of the 14 day limitation for inpatient care PPO: 15% of the Plan allowance and all charges in excess of the 14 day limitation for inpatient care Note: A terminally ill person is a covered individual whose life expectancy is six months or less, as certified by the primary doctor.
-Benefits are limited to 14 days per person, per calendar Non-PPO: 30% of the Plan allowance and any difference between our allowance and the billed amount and all charges Non-PPO: 35% of the Plan allowance and any difference between our allowance and the billed amount and all charges year for inpatient services.
-Outpatient care has no day limitation. in excess of the 14 day limitation for inpatient care in excess of the 14 day limitation for inpatient care Not covered: All charges All charges • Any charges in excess of the 14 day per person, per calendar year plan limitation for covered inpatient hospice care • Charges incurred during a period of remission Definition: A remission is a halt or actual reduction in the progression of illness resulting in discharge from a hospice care program with no further expenses incurred.
+Hospice care (continued) You pay High Option Standard Option Not covered: All charges All charges • Any charges in excess of the 14 day per person, per calendar year plan limitation for covered inpatient hospice care • Any charges in excess of the \$15,000 plan limitation for covered outpatient care • Charges incurred during a period of remission Note: A remission is a halt or actual reduction in the progression of illness resulting in discharge from a hospice care program with no further expenses incurred.
 A re-admission within 3 months of a prior discharge is considered the same period of care.
 A new period begins 3 months after a prior discharge, with maximum benefits available.
-Ambulance • Local professional ambulance service (within 100 miles) to the first hospital equipped to treat your condition PPO: 10% of the Plan allowance PPO: 15% of the Plan allowance condition Non-PPO: 30% of the Plan allowance and any difference between our allowance and the billed amount Non-PPO: 35% of the Plan allowance and any difference between our allowance and the billed amount • All other local ambulance service when medically appropriate PPO: 10% of the Plan allowance (calendar year daductible applies) PPO: 15% of the Plan allowance (calendar year • Air ambulance to nearest facility where necessary treatment is available if no emergency ground transportation is available or suitable and the patient's condition warrants immediate evacuation deductible applies) deductible applies) Non-PPO: 30% of the Plan allowance and any difference between our allowance and the billed amount (calendar year deductible applies) Non-PPO: 35% of the Plan allowance and any difference between our allowance and the billed amount (calendar year deductible applies) Not covered: All charges All charges • Ambulance transport for you or your family's convenience • Air ambulance if transport is beyond the nearest available suitable facility, but is requested by the patient or physician for continuity of care or other reasons
+Ambulance • Local professional ambulance service (within 100 miles) to the first hospital equipped to treat your condition PPO: 10% of the Plan allowance (calendar year deductible applies) PPO: 15% of the Plan allowance (calendar year deductible applies) • All other local ambulance service when medically appropriate Non-PPO: 30% of the Plan allowance and any difference Non-PPO: 35% of the Plan allowance and any difference • Air ambulance to nearest facility where necessary treatment is available if no emergency ground transportation is available or suitable and the patient's condition warrants immediate evacuation between our allowance and the billed amount (calendar year deductible applies) between our allowance and the billed amount (calendar year deductible applies) Not covered: All charges All charges • Ambulance transport for you or your family's convenience • Air ambulance if transport is beyond the nearest available suitable facility, but is requested by the patient or physician for continuity of care or other reasons